August 8th is International Cat Day and Sneak Some Zucchini onto Your Neighbor’s Porch Day.

 People who were born on August 8 share the Leo zodiac sign.

 Find out the most need-to-know special historical events that all occurred on this unique day throughout history.

 Did you know that on this day in 1854, Smith and Wesson patented the first metal bullet cartridges?
 This “self-contained ammunition” was a huge leap forward in weapons manufacturing.

-Keep reading for more facts about August 8
+Keep reading for more interesting facts about August 8th in history!

 New South Wales, Australia announced that they were 100 percent in drought.

 A staggering 77 percent was in drought, while 23 percent was suffering extreme drought.

 The South Korean band “Blackpink” released their debut single album “Square One.”